 - 18. Never release the clutch on the winch when the winch cable is under load. - 19.
 Never use the winch for lifting or transporting people. - 20.
 Never use the winch to hoist or suspend a vertical load. - 21.
 Never immerse or submerse your winch in water.
-Take your winch to your dealer for service if this occurs. - 22.
+Your dealer can provide service on your winch if this occurs. - 22.
 Always inspect your winch and winch cable before each use. - 23.
 Never winch the hook fully into the winch.
 This can cause damage to winch components. - 24.
 Unplug the remote control from the vehicle when the winch is not in use to prevent inadvertent activation and use by unauthorized persons. - 25.
 Never grease or oil the winch cable.
 This will cause the winch cable to collect debris that will shorten the life of the cable.